grusha89/digitalgarden/_notes/Employee expenses/Transaction.md

 		* paired document will contain paired transaction and payment status will be "Paid"
 		* paired document will get the same accounting fields from the transaction
 		* it is possible to comment on the paired document, open document in the new tab and remove the document from the transaction
+		* Locked documents are available in the drop down list.
+			* when the locked document is selected, the warning is displayed "Document is locked.
+Selected cost objects are not gonna be saved"
 - “Amount” input (read-only)
 - “For private purposes” input
 - “Address” (read-only)